raen79/karte-react-native/packages/visual-tracking/README.md

 - [Developer Portal - KARTE React Native SDK](https://developers.karte.io/docs/react-native-sdk-v2)

 ## License
-React Native KARTE Variables module is published under the Apache 2.0 License.
+React Native KARTE Visual tracking module is published under the Apache 2.0 License.

 Your use of KARTE is governed by the [KARTE Terms of Use](https://karte.io/legal/terms-of-use-en.html).